 The Appropriations process – Who does what?

-State and Foreign Operations and Related Programs (SFOPs): The SFOPs subcommittees determine the annual funding levels for foreign policy priorities – everything from operating U.S. Embassies around the world, to paying State Department staff, to fighting global poverty (this is all sometimes referred to as the “international affairs budget” or the “150 Account”).
+State and Foreign Operations and Related Programs (SFOPs): The “SFOPs” subcommittees decide the annual funding levels for foreign policy priorities – everything from operating U.S. Embassies around the world, to paying State Department staff, to fighting global poverty (this is all sometimes referred to as the “international affairs budget” or the “150 Account”).
 Both the House and Senate subcommittees write their own version of the bill, and then try to come to agreement.
 At RESULTS, we work to make sure that the SFOPs bill includes specific funding levels for key health and education programs that support local leaders to tackle poverty.

 Chair: The Chair is the head of a congressional committee or subcommittee.
-They always represent the majority party (right now, Republicans in the Senate and Democrats in the House).
+They always represent the majority party (right now, Democrats in both the Senate and House).

-Ranking Member: The Ranking Member is the most senior member of the minority party on a congressional committee or subcommittee (right now, Democrats in the Senate and Republicans in the House).
+Ranking Member: The Ranking Member is the most senior member of the minority party on a congressional committee or subcommittee (right now, Republicans in both the Senate and House).